The 4 stages to passing kidney stones

 NOTE: This game is going to be VERY disconcerting for any first-time kidney stone sufferers out there.
 Once that stone gets stuck, and the urine flow goes away, panic sets in all over again.
 You will say to yourself, “Shoot, now it’s stuck.
 Do I have to go to the Emergency Room again?!?
 UGH!”

 However, rest assured.
 Give it 5-10 minutes, and the kidney stone will return to the bladder, and you will start the process all over again.
-However, after reading or watching this, you will be able to out-smart that kidney stone :)
+However, after reading or watching this, you will be able to out-smart that kidney stone 🙂

 Stage Four

-Stage Four of Passing a Kidney Stone
+Illustration showing Stage 4 of Passing a Kidney Stone

 This last stage is going to feel a bit counter-intuitive to some of you out there.
 But, it is super important to follow the advice.